As a concern rises within you, restless thoughts tumble through your mind, pulling you farther away from what you are seeking.

 “Momma, I know that I have to go to the hospital”.

-I thought to myself, how could she know what I was feeling, was praying about.
+I thought to myself, ‘how could she know what was praying about, and how I was feeling’.
 She could not have heard my ‘mothers’ plea ‘.

-“First Momma, they put a mask on my face and I will fall asleep”.
-She continues to sign to me with her thumb starting at her throat and moving slowing down the center of her chest, “Then the doctor will open my chest and pull out my heart.”
+“First Momma, they put a mask on my face and I will fall asleep” Her arms falling apart in a dramatic gesture of passing out.
+She then continues to sign to me with her thumb starting at her throat and moving slowing down the center of her chest, “Then the doctor will open my chest and pull out my heart.”
 She follows that with a funny kid like gesture of fixing her heart and puts it back into her chest.